Active shooter drill prepares workforce for worst case scenario

 |0

-This work, Active shooter drill prepares workforce for worst case scenario [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Active shooter drill prepares workforce for worst case scenario, by Nancy Benecki, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT